-MINERALS PLANNING GUIDANCE 8 - INTERIM DEVELOPMENT ORDER PERMISSIONS (IDOs) - STATUTORY PROVISIONS AND PROCEDURES (1991) KEY OBJECTIVES RELEVANT TO PLAN AND SA KEY TARGETS AND INDICATORS RELEVANT TO PLAN AND SA IMPLICATIONS FOR PLAN IMPLICATIONS FOR SA Provides advice on the regime introduced by the Planning and Compensation Act 1991 for the regularisation of old minerals permissions.
+MINERALS PLANNING GUIDANCE 8: INTERIM DEVELOPMENT ORDER PERMISSIONS (IDOs) - STATUTORY PROVISIONS AND PROCEDURES (1991)

+KEY OBJECTIVES RELEVANT TO PLAN AND SA KEY TARGETS AND INDICATORS RELEVANT TO PLAN AND SA IMPLICATIONS FOR PLAN IMPLICATIONS FOR SA Provides advice on the regime introduced by the Planning and Compensation Act 1991 for the regularisation of old minerals permissions.
 It outlines the legal requirements for registration of old permissions in order to secure their continuing validity, and the criteria applicable.
 Further advice on the conditions which might be imposed on such continued permissions, to ensure that the operational standards are brought up to modern environmental requirements, is contained in MPG9.
 No key targets.
-To be considered along with other MPG9s and MPSs (as they emerge).
+To be considered along with other MPGs and MPSs (as they emerge).
 Consider the importance of minerals workings being brought in line with modern environmental requirements.
 Consider when developing SA Framework objectives.

-MINERALS PLANNING GUIDANCE 9 - PLANNING AND COMPENSATION ACT 1991: INTERIM DEVELOPMENT ORDER PERMISSIONS (IDOs) - CONDITIONS (1992) KEY OBJECTIVES RELEVANT TO PLAN AND SA KEY TARGETS AND INDICATORS RELEVANT TO PLAN AND SA IMPLICATIONS FOR PLAN IMPLICATIONS FOR SA Provides advice on the considerations to be taken into account when setting conditions to be imposed on old minerals permissions to provide proper environmental protection, and to ensure that future working is carried out to an acceptable environmental standard.
+MINERALS PLANNING GUIDANCE 9: PLANNING AND COMPENSATION ACT 1991: INTERIM DEVELOPMENT ORDER PERMISSIONS (IDOs) - CONDITIONS (1992)

+KEY OBJECTIVES RELEVANT TO PLAN AND SA KEY TARGETS AND INDICATORS RELEVANT TO PLAN AND SA IMPLICATIONS FOR PLAN IMPLICATIONS FOR SA Provides advice on the considerations to be taken into account when setting conditions to be imposed on old minerals permissions to provide proper environmental protection, and to ensure that future working is carried out to an acceptable environmental standard.
 No relevant targets.
 Consider guidance.
 Consider the importance of minerals workings being brought in line with modern environmental requirements and standards.
 Consider when developing SA Framework objectives.

-MINERALS PLANNING GUIDANCE 10 - PROVISION OF RAW MATERIAL FOR THE CEMENT INDUSTRY (1991) KEY OBJECTIVES RELEVANT TO PLAN AND SA KEY TARGETS AND INDICATORS RELEVANT TO PLAN AND SA IMPLICATIONS FOR PLAN IMPLICATIONS FOR SA Guidance to the minerals industry, and to MPAs as to what needs to be done to ensure that there is an adequate and continuous supply of raw material to maintain production of cement in a manner which has full regard to the needs of the environment.
-The MPA must ensure that site selection/policies provide for adequate provision.
+MINERALS PLANNING GUIDANCE 10: PROVISION OF RAW MATERIAL FOR THE CEMENT INDUSTRY (1991)

+KEY OBJECTIVES RELEVANT TO PLAN AND SA KEY TARGETS AND INDICATORS RELEVANT TO PLAN AND SA IMPLICATIONS FOR PLAN IMPLICATIONS FOR SA Guidance to the minerals industry, and to MPAs as to what needs to be done to ensure that there is an adequate and continuous The MPA must ensure that site selection/policies provide for adequate provision.
 Ensure that supply to maintain cement production is covered in policy.
-Also ensure that environmental protection is fully taken into consideration in policy.
-Check to ensure that the key policy requirements are reflected in the objectives of the SA Framework.
+Also ensure that Check to ensure that the key policy requirements are reflected in the objectives of the SA Framework.